Conflict of Interest and Close Personal Relations

 University of Toronto Policy

-Conflict of Interest policy safeguards the disinterested disposition of specific resources within the University; it also safeguards the University's reputation for fairness and meritorious decision-making; most importantly, it safeguards the entitlement of students and employees to equitable treatment.
+The Policy on Conflict of Interest safeguards the disinterested disposition of specific resources within the University; it also safeguards the University’s reputation for fairness and meritorious decision-making; most importantly, it safeguards the entitlement of students and employees to equitable treatment.

 “Where the funds involved are administered by the University, the hiring, supervising, or evaluating of, purchasing from, selling to, engaging in any personal transaction with, or conferring or denying any financial or commercial benefit on any member of the faculty member’s immediate family or a person with whom there exists, or has recently existed, an intimate personal relationship;

 “the academic evaluation of, or the conferring or denying of any academic or administrative benefit on, any member of the faculty member’s immediate family or a person with whom there exists, or has recently existed, an intimate personal relationship.”
 [Policy on Conflict of Interest – Academic Staff]

 The requirement of University policy is for prior disclosure to the Chair of any circumstance in which your professional judgment may be called into question because there is a conflict of interest.
 The existence of a conflict of interest does not inevitably lead to professional bias; it does inevitably give rise to apprehensions of bias.
 Any professional judgment exercised by a faculty member who has a conflict of interest may be impugned and, indeed, overturned, on the basis of such apprehension.